-Raise the level of awareness of SMEs about the existence of cybersecurity risks.

-- Strengthen digital competencies in cybersecurity of SMEs, through training and tools. - To make a prospective of international programs to support cybersecurity in SMEs.

-Build a matrix that allows categorizing SMEs according to characteristics such as size, sector, level of digital maturity and human capital literacy, criticality of information and economic situation of the SME.
-The ultimate goal is to adapt and customize cybersecurity content and tools to the specific circumstances of the company.

-Promote the development and encourage the dissemination in the market of cybersecurity products and services with the appropriate capillarity to reach SMEs and freelancers.
+- Raise the level of awareness of SMEs about the existence of cybersecurity risks. - Strengthen digital competencies in cybersecurity of SMEs, through training and tools. - To make a prospective of international programs to support cybersecurity in SMEs. - Define common, standardized and centralized metrics for measuring the aggregate level of cyber risk on SMEs in Spain. - Build a matrix that allows categorizing SMEs according to characteristics such as size, sector, level of digital maturity and human capital literacy, criticality of information and economic situation of the SME.
+The ultimate goal is to adapt and customize cybersecurity content and tools to the specific circumstances of the company. - Promote the development and encourage the dissemination in the market of cybersecurity products and services with the appropriate capillarity to reach SMEs and freelancers.